 It’s inevitable, when looking at safety devices for outdoor adventures to compare the various options available, of which there are several on the market.
+Whilst these days, people are more familiar with a device like a SPOT or Garmin InReach, the Yellowbrick satellite tracking device has been on the market for many years and is more commonly associated with ocean racing.

-A really important thing to point out from the beginning, is that the Yellowbrick isn’t a PLB.
+A really important thing to point out from the beginning is that the Yellowbrick isn’t a PLB.

 What’s the difference between the Yellowbrick and a PLB?